Comanser/swing-tictactoe/README.md

 #TicTacToe

-TicTacToe Game with implemented MiniMax AI algorithm.
+TicTacToe Game using MiniMax AI algorithm.
-Computer never loose and win if it is possible.
+Computer never loose and win if the opportunity arises.

 General GUI design idea based on Bruce Eckiel TicTacToe.java printed in "Thinking in Java" book.